othyn/othyn.com/README.md

 # othyn.com

-codebase for my website
+Modernised codebase for my website, replacing the old Laravel app.
+As my design methodology has changed towards containerised microservices living within K8's, the original Laravel repo was monolithic, hard to containerise and maintain.
+Thus, the extraction of the original semi-static web content with mild VueJS elements that lead itself perfectly to a small NuxtJS site bundled into an equally small container.

-microservices, original repo was monolithic and hard to containerise and maintain
+## Creating the repo

 ```sh
 yarn create nuxt-app othyn.com